 Most people struggle to maintain good posture when they have a weak core.
 It becomes so easy to slouch, and you may not even realize you’re doing it.
 Observe your posture right now… Are your shoulders rolled forward?
 Is your low back missing its natural curve?
 Is your head poked forward?
 When you go to correct your posture, does it feel difficult or tiresome to maintain?
 If so, your core might need some endurance-training!
 A lot of people will argue that core strength has nothing to do with your posture.
 But here’s the thing, a strong core makes it easier and more natural to have good posture, and when better posture becomes effortless, it starts to become your norm.
 Your whole body – especially your spine – will thank you.

 4. Your feet and wrists hurt

 Many of our clients come to see us with an initial complaint of foot pain (also known as plantar fasciitis) or wrist pain.
 It keeps coming back no matter how many times they get rid of it or go to physical therapy.
 Sound familiar?
 When you have a weak core, and lack the proper central support and stability you need, your outer muscles and joints will eventually suffer.
 We already talked about balance.
 If your core isn’t working to help you stay more stable, your feet will have to work harder, resulting in overtaxing of the tissue on the bottom of your foot.
-If your middle back can’t support you when you’re pushing or pulling, your wrists will take the brunt and this can result in stiffness or pain over time.
+If your middle back can’t support you when you’re pushing or pulling, your wrists (or elbows) will take the brunt and this can result in stiffness or pain over time.
 If you’ve got any chronic problem that isn’t getting resolved over time, something is missing.
 In the case of your wrists and feet – it may be a sign of a weak core!